redcrossrc/Red-Cross-RC-Sim/README.md

-# rcdeskpilot
-R/C Desk Pilot is a R/C flight simulator for Windows.
-You can get it at http://rcdeskpilot.com.
+# Red Cross RC Sim
+This program is based on R/C Desk Pilot (http://rcdeskpilot.com)

 It's based on a custom game engine written in C#, based on managed DirectX 9.0c.

-You'll need Visual Studio 2015 to compile it.
-Other than that, the repository should contain all required resources.

-You can contact me at info@rcdeskpilot.com.
+You can contact us at redcrossrc220@gmail.com